ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 ### Request a certificate for your domain

-Here are AWS's [instructions for requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
+Here are AWS' [instructions for requesting a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).
 It's important that you add an additional sub-domain to the certificate, i.e. `api.yourdomain.com` or `*.yourdomain.com`.
-This is necessary for us, since we wish to use sub-domains to differentiate between the static CloudFront frontend, and the API Gateway backend.
+This is necessary since we wish to use sub-domains to differentiate between the static CloudFront frontend, and the API Gateway backend.
 Now we can use the same certificate for both resources.

    For this project, I'm using [https://color.tylerjohnhaden.com](https://color.tylerjohnhaden.com) for the website and [https://api.color.tylerjohnhaden.com](https://api.color.tylerjohnhaden.com) for the API endpoint.
 If this app is still up when you are reading this, you can see the demo by going to first link.